The Missing Cross to Purity

 and built a temple in Jerusalem;

-and so there they set up a place of worship after the well was made;
+and so they set up a place of worship there after the well had been made;

-so Christ said unto the woman, 'The hour is coming, and now is,
+so Christ said to the woman, 'The hour is coming, and now is,

-that they that worship the Father must worship him in spirit and truth ;
+that those who worship the Father must worship him in spirit and truth ;

 and not at Jerusalem, nor at this mountain is God worshipped;

-'For God is a spirit, and they that worship him,
+'For God is a spirit, and those who worship him,

 must worship him in the spirit and in the truth:'